smuteam9/groceryquest-api/README.md

 ## Database setup

-Make sure PostgreSQL is installed and that your user has a role, then
+Make sure PostgreSQL is installed and that your user has a role, and that you have created a database called "groceryquest", then

 `python manage.py db init`
 `python manage.py db migrate`